neverthesameagain/Data_Extraction_and_Visualization_Project/README.md

-# Data Analyst Intern Assessment
+# Data Extraction and Visualization Project

 ## Introduction

-This repository contains the code and resources for the Data Analyst Intern Assessment.
-The assessment task involves completing a function to save extracted tables in Excel or CSV format from provided HTML files.
-It's recommended to properly analyze the html file to understand what data needs to be saved.
-Ensure to sanitize all the inputs and drop any null values to maintain a coherent database structure.
+This repository contains the code and resources for a project focused on extracting tables from HTML files and saving them in Excel or CSV format.
+The task involves analyzing HTML files to understand the data structure, sanitizing inputs, and dropping null values to maintain a coherent database.

-The goal is to extract the data such that it can be used for data visualization purposes including:
+The goal is to extract data for use in various data visualization purposes, including:

 - Single entity visualization
-- Multiple entity relationship visualization (how two entities are related, like two people working in the same department during the same time)
+- Multiple entity relationship visualization (e.g., two people working in the same department during the same time)

 ## Prerequisites